Jeff Landau

 Jeff Landau (born January 9, 1974) is an American former professional tennis player who won the 1994 National Amateur tennis championships.
+In 2026, he was inducted into the New England Tennis Hall of Fame.

 Biography

 Landau was a native of Ridgefield, Connecticut.
 He was state high school champion for Connecticut on two separate times.

 In 1994, Landau won the National Amateur tennis championships as a junior at Wake Forest University.

+In June 2026, he was inducted into the New England Tennis Hall of Fame in Newport, Rhode Island.